zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ### Middleware that always fails

-creates a middleware that always returns the output `Http` that always fails.
+To create a middleware that always returns an output `Http` that always fails.

 ```scala
 val middleware: Middleware[Any, String, Nothing, Any, Any, Nothing] = Middleware.fail("error")